Washington Needs a Commission on Boys and Men

 Other Indicators

-Gender Equality in Special Education
+Gender Equity in Special Education

 • fewer boys ages 3-17 years are diagnosed with communication disorders (currently 70% more boys than girls)